aseetharam/tutorials/data-mapping.md

   --limitGenomeGenerateRAM=33524399488
 ```

-Once this is done, we can map each pair of fastq files (trimmed) to the refernece genome (indexed)
+Once this is done, we can map each pair of `fastq` files (trimmed) to the reference genome (indexed)

-Again, look up the manual and see the command that you need to run for mapping fastq files in pairs.
+Again, look up the [manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) and see the command that you need to run for mapping `fastq` files in pairs.

+An example command you need to run, looks like this
 ```
 STAR \
  --runMode alignReads \